uarch2019/uarch2019/first_time_attendee_faq.md

 ## How do I follow up with the connections I made at ISCA?
 (Mohamed Zahran)
 One thing to do is to email them after the conference, saying that it was nice to meet them.

+**Advice from Gabriel Loh**: Connect on LinkedIn (YMMV).
+Twitter, too, but the majority of comparch seems to not be here.
+Some people use Facebook, too, but many folks minimize the number of professional "friends" there (esp. ones they just met).

-**Note from Lena:** Advice welcome here.
-I am not great about following up.
+**Note from Lena:** Further advice welcome here.
+I myself am not great about following up.

 ## Do I always need to talk about research with others during meals?
 (Mohamed Zahran)
 You definitely don't.
 I have learned many interesting non-academic things about my colleagues during conference meals, such as which ones run triathalons.
 Feel free to make normal small talk with your tablemates.